Coder-O/CS3500_HW_5/README.md

     - ThreeTriosGridBuilder: help initializes an intance of a grid.
 Generally better to use ConfigurationReader from a user standpoint.
     - ConfigurationReader: Creates a ThreeTriosGrid or a list of ThreeTriosCards from a file.

-- View: renders the game into a textual view.
+- ThreeTriosView: renders the game into a textual view.
 Graphic view to be developed.

 Source Organization:
 - Src
     - Controller
+        - (Controller related code)
     - Model
+        - (ThreeTriosModel and related code)
     - View
+        - ThreeTriosView
     - Configurations
+        - (Configuration files)
 - Test
-    - Controller
-    - Model
-    - View
+    - (Tests mirroring the organization above)